 Accommodation: When You Cannot Meet a Course Requirement: If you are unable to meet an incourse requirement due to medical, psychological, or compassionate reasons, contact the instructor.
+Please note that work commitments will not constitute grounds for academic consideration.
+Academic consideration will not be granted for reasons related to deliverables in other courses.

-Please note that all extension requests for course deliverables - including those made by students registered with SAS - must be made prior to the assignment deadline.
-No extension requests will be accepted once the assignment deadline has passed.
+Please note that all extension requests for academic consideration - including those made by students registered with SAS - must be made prior to the assessment (assignment/test/project) due date and time.
+No academic consideration requests will be accepted once the assessment due date and time have passed.